2025 Pacific hurricane season: Hurricane Priscilla

 On October 1, an area of low pressure formed offshore of southwest Mexico.
 The disturbance showed increasing signs of organization over the following couple of days, and developed into Tropical Storm Priscilla on the afternoon of October 4.
 Priscilla gradually strengthened throughout the remainder of that day while drifting roughly north-northwestward due largely to light steering currents.
-Priscilla became a Category 1 hurricane on October 5, then reached Category 2 strength on October 7, attaining sustained winds of 95 kn, while tracking slowly to the northwest, about 215 mi south of the southern tip of the Baja California peninsula.
+Priscilla became a Category 1 hurricane on October 5, then reached Category 3 strength on October 7, attaining sustained winds of 100 kn, while tracking slowly to the northwest, about 215 mi south of the southern tip of the Baja California peninsula.
 Later that same day, Priscilla began to weaken due to upwelling of cool water.
-The system weakened to tropical storm strength on October 8, as it moved into an increasingly dry environment, and surrounding water tempretures decreased sharply.
+The system weakened to tropical storm strength on October 8, as it moved into an increasingly dry environment, and surrounding water temperatures decreased sharply.
 The storm generated sporadic deep convection over the next couple days, before degenerating into a remnant low on October 10.

+In Oaxaca, flooded homes and drainage collapses were reported.
 In Baja California Sur, Jalisco, and Nayarit, flooded roads, fallen trees, power outages, and stranded vehicles were reported.
-In Puerto Vallarta, sixteen businesses were flooded and two small boats capsized.
+In Puerto Vallarta, wind gusts of 40-70 km/h were reported.
+Swells from Priscilla flooded sixteen businesses and capsized two small boats.
 However, overall damage was minor.
+A turtle sanctuary was partially destroyed.
+Two people were reported missing in the state.
+A family was rescued from their stranded vehicle.
+In La Paz, Baja California Sur, up to 250 mm of rain fell.
+A man was rescued after being swept away by an overflowing river.
+A clinic was flooded and four flights were cancelled due to bad weather.
+In Nayarit, coastal flooding damaged 66 homes and several beach huts.
+Flooding caused the suspension of classes across ten municipalities.
+In San Blas, restaurants were inundated by storm surge.
+In Colima, a man was rescued after being swept out to sea by rough surf.
+More than 100 people were evacuated from damaged areas.
+In Sinaloa, fifteen palapas were damaged by storm surge.
 Remnant moisture caused heavy rain in the Southwestern United States.
-Las Vegas recorded their fourth wettest October day on record on October 10, with 0.92 in of rain falling.
-Additionally, Phoenix recorded 1.97 in of rain on October 12, their fourth wettest October day on record.
 Flooding in Mesa, Arizona, forced portions of US 60 to close.
-Arizona Fall League games scheduled for October 12 were cancelled due to the tropical storm.
 At least two vehicles were swept away due to flooding in New Mexico.
 Further north, over 2 in of rain flooded Grand Junction, Colorado, also setting daily rainfall records.
 Flooding in La Plata County resulted in over 390 homes being evacuated.
 In Utah, four hikers in Big Cottonwood Canyon were injured, and rainfall in the state peaked at 5.15 in in New Harmony.
 Snowfall was also reported in the Wasatch Range, in the western part of the state.
+Remnant moisture from Priscilla caused a fatality in the Las Vegas Valley.
+Damage in Nevada and Arizona totaled to US$58,000.
+Despite flood damage in Colorado, president Donald Trump denied Jared Polis's request for FEMA aid, a move which Democrats claim was politically motivated.